ChloeL-E/msp3-trailfinders/README.md

 - [Codemy](https://www.youtube.com/watch?v=WqHtmz8Ibn8&list=PLCC34OHNcOtolz2Vd9ZSeSXWc8Bq23yEz&index=34) flask series was used for assistance further understanding jinja templating.
 Particularly assisted with login functionality.

 - [SheCodes](https://www.shecodes.io/athena/7982-how-to-make-a-nav-bar-show-on-scroll-up-disappear-on-scroll-down#:~:text=in%207.4%20seconds-,To%20make%20a%20nav%20bar%20menu%20show%20on%20scrolling%20upward,can%20use%20JavaScript%20and%20CSS.&text=js-,window.,you%20can%20check%20the%20window.
 Nabber) helped me to understand navbar scroll behaviour and also as inspiration for button design later in the project.
 For design improvements on the site, I wanted the navbar to disappear when the user scrolls down and reappear when scrolling up.
 I utilised .hide and .show within the css and added a domcontent loaded to the js file.

+- [CodexWorld](https://www.codexworld.com/how-to/get-current-year-to-display-dynamic-year-in-copyright-using-javascript/#:~:text=Create%20a%20Date%20object%20and,and%20update%20each%20year%20automatically.) reminded me how to get the current year using javascript for the footer so that the year updates to current year.
+This will mean that going forward I do not need to update myself manually.

 - [Stack Exchange](https://cs50.stackexchange.com/questions/27648/how-to-get-a-value-using-flask-from-a-selected-option-in-a-drop-down-list) provided valuable information regarding flask and form input.